RangerMauve/hyperbeedeebee/README.md

 # hyperbeedeebee
 A MongoDB-like database built on top of Hyperbee with support for indexing

-**WIP:** There may be breaking changes in the indexing before the v1.0.0 release, don't use this for anything you don't mind migrating in the future.

 Based on [this design](https://gist.github.com/RangerMauve/ae271204054b62d9a649d70b7d218191)

 ## Usage